 Construction Zone Accident Statistics

-In 2015, there was more than 22,000 work zone crashes in the state of Texas.
+In 2015, there were more than 22,000 work zone crashes in the state of Texas.
 Harris County (Houston) had the most such accidents – more than 3,000 – of any county in the state.
 Of those 3,000, 511 of them involved injuries but only eight were fatal.
 From 2003-2014, Texas had 156 road construction zone fatalities, the most of any state in the country.

 Nationally, the number of work zone fatalities has been in a fluctuating trend over the past few years; there were 133, 105, 119 and 138 deaths in the years 2012-2015, respectively.
 From 2003-2014, 68 percent of work-related deaths happened in a construction zone.